 The Rock and Roll Hall of Fame is a bizarre institution that manages to simultaneously be one of the highest honors in music and also be extremely peripheral.
-Last year, when legendary guitarist Eddie Van Halen died, just about every article covering the news mentioned his status as a Rock and Roll Hall of Famer.
+Earlier this year, when legendary vocalist Ronnie Spector died, just about every article covering the news mentioned her status as a Rock and Roll Hall of Famer.
 Some even had it in the headline.
 It’s an immediately recognizable shorthand for significance.
 On the other hand, most people completely forget about the Hall’s existence, save for maybe one or two times a year.
 These moments usually coincide with its major announcements: who’s been nominated, who’s being inducted, what’s happening at the annual induction ceremony.
 And the typical response is often one of incredulity, if not outrage.
 “How is this artist not already in?!”
 “This artist sucks and doesn’t belong!”
 “Who cares about the Rock Hall?”

-This week, the Hall announced its slate of nominees for induction in 2021.
-Like every year, the list includes the previously nominated (Todd Rundgren, Rage Against the Machine) as well as some first-time nominees (Jay-Z, Foo Fighters).
+This week, the Hall announced its slate of nominees for induction in 2022.
+Like every year, the list includes the previously nominated (Devo, Rage Against the Machine) as well as some first-time nominees (Eminem, Beck).
 Over the next few months, there will be no scarcity of discussion (online at least) of these acts, and even more so for the handful that eventually get voted in for induction.
 But for now, let’s take a moment to formally acknowledge some of the artists most deserving of Rock Hall induction who somehow have never been nominated.

 Some notes before we begin.
 Artists become eligible for induction 25 years after their first released recording.
 This could mean an album, EP, single, whatever.
 Technically, it’s more like 26 years, as the nominating committee chooses artists at the end of the year for induction the following year.
 For example, Led Zeppelin’s first release was in 1969 (their debut album), so they were first eligible in 1994, then were inducted in 1995.
 (Further confusing things, the pandemic shifted the Hall’s entire calendar, both delaying the inductions and pushing the nomination process into the following year.)
 No amount of time passing renders an artist ineligible.

 Also, the Rock Hall has a pretty loose definition of the term “rock and roll.”
 I get a lot of shit on my podcast, Who Cares About the Rock Hall?, for claiming the “roll” part of the term includes genres like R&B, soul, funk, and hip-hop.
-But I think I’m right, and it appears the Hall agrees: Acts like Whitney Houston, Bill Withers, and Notorious B.I.G. have recently been inducted, to name a few.
-(This year’s nominations also finally includes the previously snubbed Go-Go’s and Iron Maiden.)
+But I think I’m right, and it appears the Hall agrees: Acts like Whitney Houston, Bill Withers, and Jay-Z. have recently been inducted, to name a few.
 So cry as you might that they’re “not rock and roll,” but the point is moot.
 The ship has sailed, and there’s no coming back.
 And honestly, if it’s a ship that’s playing Tupac Shakur (Class of 2017) and Nina Simone (Class of 2018), then it’s a ship worth being on.

 Became eligible: 2004 ceremony